Jamiewarb/ParallelCwk2/README.md

 **Testing** - the testing document, the values utilised by it and the test output logs

 ####Compiling and Running
-Compile sequential.c using `gcc -Wall -pthread -o sequential sequential.c -lrt`
+Compile sequential.c using `gcc -Wall -o sequential sequential.c -lrt`
-Compile ompi-parallel.c using `mpicc -Wall -o ompi-parallel ompi-parallel.c -lrt`
+Compile ompi-parallel.c using `mpicc -Wall -o ompi-parallel ompi-parallel.c`

 Both programs can be run with these possible flags:
 -debug : The level of debug output: 0, 1, 2, 3 (*default: 0*)